Deploy and use

 ).
 No locale, regional settings or language packs will be installed unless this parameter is specified.

 This uses the Install-Language module to install the appropriate language pack.
-This module is only available on current version of Windows 10 and Windows 11 - installation of a language pack on Windows Server is not yet supported.
+This module is only available on current version of Windows 10, Windows 11 and Windows Server 2025.

 Note